Yosra697/Weather-Wonder/README.md

 ## Introduction

-Welcome to our Weather App!
+Welcome to the Weather App!
 This simple yet powerful application allows users to retrieve real-time weather updates for any location.
-Just input your desired location, and let the magic of our app fetch the latest weather data for you.
+Just input your desired location, and let the magic of this app fetch the latest weather data for you.

 ## Tech Stack